The Ark - Kiev, Ukraine

 The Ark, with a Ukrainian staff of caregivers, teachers, nurse, doctor, cooks and groundskeepers, offers stability and security, shelter, food, education and spiritual training, and lots and lots of love.
 Some members of LUMC visited The Ark in May of 2008, and in 2009 we rejoiced to welcome two brothers from The Ark who were adopted into one of our LUMC families!

-Our congregation maintains a strong relationship with The Ark, offering financial support to one of the missionaries, sending needed items as well as special ones like a handmade quilt for each child, and supplementing heating costs during the winter through our Youth's 30 Hours to Change Your World event.
+Our congregation maintains a strong relationship with The Ark, offering financial support to one of the missionaries, sending needed items as well as special ones like a handmade quilt for each child, and supplementing heating costs during the winter through our Youth's ONE DAY event.

 Our first Kiev Mission Team was scheduled to go to Ukraine in April of 2014 but the trip had to be postponed due to political instability.
 Since then, in addition to the 30+ children currently residing at The Ark, they have received and are sheltering several families and unaccompanied children who have fled the violence in Eastern Ukraine.
 More are on the way.
 We continue to pray for Ukraine and The Ark as they open their hearts and home and share their limited resources with these refugees.